mchevalier2/gbif4crest/README.md

 ### Step 5: Build the biogeography and geopolitical tables

-**What it does**: Tasterizes (i.e. grids) all the datasets downloaded as shapefile (vector format) at the predefined spatial resolution of 1/12°.
+**What it does**: Rasterizes (i.e. grids) all the datasets downloaded as shapefile (vector format) at the predefined spatial resolution of 1/12°.

 **Possible interactions**: No interaction expected at this stage.